Ecovac's Ozmo 930 both vacuums and mops floors at once

 Vacuum and mop all in one

-The Ozmo 930 is intelligent enough to switch between mopping and vacuum modes as well.
-So if the robot finds itself rolling over hardwood, linoleum, tile, or similar hard surfaces it engages its mopping system.
-When the machine encounters carpeting it has the sense to flip over to dry vacuum mode.
+The Ozmo 930 is intelligent enough to switch between mopping and vacuum modes.
+So if the robot finds itself rolling over hardwood, linoleum, tile or similar hard surfaces, it engages its mopping system.
+When the machine encounters carpeting, it has the sense to flip over to dry vacuum mode.

-Ecovacs even claims the Ozmo 930 boosts its suction while vacuuming carpets and lower vacuum power for cleaning bare flooring.
-Once it's done vacuuming, the brainy robot will then mop hard floor areas and avoid carpets it already scoured.
-Theoretically that means you'll be able to both vacuum and mop multiple rooms in one cleaning session.
+Ecovacs even claims the Ozmo 930 boosts its suction while vacuuming carpets and lowers vacuum power for cleaning bare flooring.
+Once it's done vacuuming, the brainy robot will then mop hard floor areas and avoid carpets it's already scoured.
+Theoretically, that means you'll be able to both vacuum and mop multiple rooms in one cleaning session.

 Slick floor mapping